 NOAH's report on due diligence assessment

-This report covers the entire NOAH group, including operating companies and subsidiaries, but does not include Morrow Batteries.
-The statement applies to the period 01.01.-31.12.2023.
 We also refer to the sustainability report and NOAH's website for information on our business og the organization.

 Due diligence assessments in own business

-- HSE manuals, personnel manual, ethical guidelines and quality system with procedures, tools for follow-up and documentation.
-NOAH AS and NOAH Solutions AS are certified according to ISO 9001 and ISO 14001, and have been assessed for conformity according to ISO 45001.
+- NOAH AS and NOAH Solutions AS are certified according to ISO 9001 and ISO 14001, and are conformity assessed according to ISO 45001.

 - Annual employee interviews with follow-up of the individual employee.